Relativity free of coordinates: Basic effects of the relativity theory

-The application of the above result is not bounded by a comparison of the distances between two bodies in the two frames.
-In fact, the distance \(l^{(\mathrm{A})}_{\mathrm{B}}\) between two moving point bodies in the frame A is a distance between two \textit{simultaneous} events of detecting these bodies in the frame A. In the frame B, these events are not necessarily simultaneous but happening to the same bodies.
+The application of the above result is not bounded by a comparison of the distances between two bodies in the two spaces.
+In fact, the distance \(l^{(\mathrm{A})}_{\mathrm{B}}\) between two moving point bodies in the space A is a distance between two \textit{simultaneous} events of detecting these bodies in the space A. In the space B, these events are not necessarily simultaneous but happening to the same bodies.
 So the distance \(l_{\mathrm{B}}\) between the bodies is a distance between the events, too.
 Thus, the relation

-is the same for any pair of events in the straight line along the boost direction, provided that they are simultaneous in the frame A.
+is the same for any pair of events in the straight line along the boost direction, provided that they are simultaneous in the space A.

-Let simultaneous elementary events in the frame A occur over the length \(l_{\mathrm{A}}\) in a straight line along the boost direction, i.e. along the direction of motion of the frame B. Physically, they together may be an act of detecting a rigid rod embedded into the frame A. If a flashlight occurs in the middle of the rod, it takes the same time interval \(t_{\mathrm{A}}=l_{\mathrm{A}}/2c\) for that light to get to each end of the rod.
-When instantaneously observed in the frame B, the length of the rod appears to be \(l_{\mathrm{A}}^{(\mathrm{B})}\).
-The arrivals of the above mentioned flashlight at the ends of the moving rod are not simultaneous in the frame B: along the direction of the rod's motion the time difference makes
+Let simultaneous elementary events in the space A occur over the length \(l_{\mathrm{A}}\) in a straight line along the boost direction, i.e. along the direction of motion of the space B. Physically, they together may be an act of detecting a rigid rod embedded into the space A. If a flashlight occurs in the middle of the rod, it takes the same time interval \(t_{\mathrm{A}}=l_{\mathrm{A}}/2c\) for that light to get to each end of the rod.
+When instantaneously observed in the space B, the length of the rod appears to be \(l_{\mathrm{A}}^{(\mathrm{B})}\).
+The arrivals of the above mentioned flashlight at the ends of the moving rod are not simultaneous in the space B: along the direction of the rod's motion the time difference makes

 while the distance between these events is

 Here and hereafter \(\gamma\equiv\gamma(v)\equiv (1-v^2/c^2)^{-1/2}\).